KeyboardKit/KeyboardKit/README.md

 ## License

-KeyboardKit is available under the MIT license.
+KeyboardKit is closed-source.
 See the [LICENSE][License] file for more info.